Marietta Product Liability Lawyers

 When a product presents unforeseen hazards or defects, it fails to meet the consumer’s ordinary expectations.
 Situations like these typically constitute a breach of contract and may serve as the basis for a defective product claim.

-Defective product lawsuits can also be grounded in strict liability, where the liable party is always responsible for damages caused by its products, or negligence, where the injured party must demonstrate that the defendant acted negligently or wrongfully, resulting in injury.
+Defective product lawsuits can also be grounded in strict liability, where the injured party is always held responsible for damages caused by its dangerous or defective products, or negligence, where the injured party must demonstrate that the defendant acted negligently or wrongfully, resulting in injury.

 If you were injured or lost a loved one due to a defective product, or if you suspect a faulty product caused your injuries, contact the product liability lawyers at Spaulding Injury Law immediately.

-Here are a few ways that products can generally be defective:
+Here are a few ways that dangerous or defective products can generally be defective:

 The manufacturer may be held liable if a defectively manufactured product injures a consumer.

-Common causes for manufacturing defects include substandard materials and negligence during assembly.
+Common causes for defects include substandard materials and negligence during assembly.

-Manufacturing defects may involve incorrectly assembled or installed products, products missing components or parts, or products contaminated during production.
+Manufacturing defects may involve incorrectly assembled or installed products, defective products missing components or parts, or products contaminated during production causing accidents for the injured party.

 An example of a manufacturing defect could be a car with faulty brakes due to improperly installed brake pads.
 If a consumer purchases this car and gets into an accident due to the faulty brakes, the manufacturer could be held liable for any injuries or damages caused by the defect.